 As your shoplifting lawyer, I will construct the best possible defense to have your case dismissed or charges reduced.
 When possible, I will work towards having your records expunged or sealed.
 If you are a first-time offender, I will seek to have you placed in a special diversion program.

 Grand Theft Is a Felony

-Grand theft is a felony crime which can result in first-degree, second-degree or even third-degree charges.
+Grand theft is a felony crime that can result in first-degree, second-degree, or even third-degree charges.
 This is based on the value of the stolen property and other factors, such as whether force was used, the type of property involved, and the past history of the accused.
 Some key factors by type of felony charges are:

 - Second-degree felony property crimes.
 Retail theft with property valued over $3,000 and grand theft of property valued between $20,000-$100,000 are second-degree felonies.

 - First-degree felony grand theft.
-This includes gand theft of property valued at more than $100,000, arson of a structure that is or could be occupied, and armed burglary.
+This includes grand theft of property valued at more than $100,000, arson of a structure that is or could be occupied, and armed burglary.

 If you have been charged with felony theft, you need to contact a grand theft defense attorney immediately.
-Conviction can result in up to five years in jail for third-degree charges, up to 15 years for second-degree charges, and up to 30 years for first degree charges.
+A conviction can result in up to five years in jail for third-degree charges, up to 15 years for second-degree charges, and up to 30 years for first-degree charges.
 Your future is at stake.
 As an experienced grand theft lawyer, I can help you get your charges reduced or your case dismissed.
 I will review the merits of your case and determine the best strategy.